HoiJean/djangoforbeginners-book/manuscript/ch5.md

 }
 ~~~~~~~~

 Last step now.
 We need to add the static files to our templates by adding `{% load staticfiles %}` to the top of `base.html`.
 Because our other templates inherit from `base.html` we only have to add this once.
-And include a new line at the bottom of the `<head></head>` code that explicitly references our new `base.css` file.
+Include a new line at the bottom of the `<head></head>` code that explicitly references our new `base.css` file.

 {title="Code",lang="html"}
 ~~~~~~~~